pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

 ----------------

-If not using a more robust `internationalization approach <https://www.sphinx-doc.org/en/master/usage/advanced/intl.html>`__, specifying at least the baseline natural language will help assistive technology identify if the content is in a language the reader understands.
+If not using a more robust `internationalization approach <https://www.sphinx-doc.org/en/master/usage/advanced/intl.html>`__, specifying at least the baseline natural language will help assistive technology (such as screen readers) identify if the content is in a language the reader understands.

 ..
 Hint::